High Heels

 I often danced the night away in vertiginous heels

-Then kick them off in the taxi home, oh I remember how that feels
+Then kicked them off in the taxi home, oh I remember how that feels

 They never used to hurt me, never gave me any jip